stanford-crfm/levanter/docs/Blog-Post.md

 released the Haiku-based [Jaxformer](https://github.com/salesforce/jaxformer).

 Despite the wide array of existing frameworks, when we started, we found that none of them fully addressed our needs.
-At CRFM, we wanted to achieve four goals:
+At CRFM, we focused on three fundamental goals:

-* **Legibility**: We wanted to be able to write code that was easy to read and understand, and that could be composed easily.
+* **Legibility and Composability**: We prioritized writing code that is easy to read, understand, and compose.
-* **Reproducibility**: We wanted to be able to reproduce our results exactly, even in the presence of preemption and restarting from checkpoints.
+* **Reproducibility and Resilience**: We emphasized the ability to reproduce results *exactly*, even in the face of preemption and restarts from checkpoints.
-TODO: try to merge these two into a single bullet
-* **Scalability**: We wanted to be able to fully utilize the Cloud TPU resources we were given as part of Google's TPU Research Cloud program, as well as our own GPU resources.
+* **Scalability and Efficiency**: We aimed to fully utilize the Cloud TPU resources from Google's TPU Research Cloud program, as well as our own GPU resources, without compromising efficiency.
-* **Efficiency**: We wanted to achieve the other three goals without sacrificing (much) efficiency.

 We chose [Jax](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
 Jax also works well on TPUs, while we found that PyTorch support was still uneven.